kemilbeltre/AccountManager/README.md

 # Account Manager
 This is a small console project that manages the income and expenses of each user.
-A simple application made in Java and easy to follow.
+A simple application developed using Java.